Richard2606-hub/GuildHouse/README.md

 1. Check the YAML is valid — indentation errors are the most common cause
 2. Call `POST /api/packs/reload` and inspect the response for a validation error
 3. Confirm the pack file lives directly under `backend/packs/` with a `.yaml` extension
+4. Run `python verify_packs.py` from the `backend/` directory to batch-validate all packs

 </details>